 Dealing with the Giraffe on the Tennis Court

-The first line of defense is to seek and obtain an accurate diagnosis of your condition from a qualified and knowledgeable physician.
+The first line of defense is to seek and obtain an accurate diagnosis of your condition from a qualified and knowledgeable physician, such as a gastroenterologist.
 These are diseases that affect millions of people and yet, there is no known single common cause among patients.
 In other words, the causes differ from patient to patient and can be difficult to pinpoint.

 Once you obtain a diagnosis and start a treatment plan it is important to educate yourself as much as you can about your disorder.
 Knowledge is power!
 Taking control can put you in the driver’s seat and this alone can go a long way toward reducing stress and anxiety which we now know can exacerbate symptoms.
 There are numerous resources available to you from recent studies to the personal accounts of other with disease.
 You are certainly not alone!